wsh3776/wsh3776/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=ugirc&show_icons=true" alt="logo" height="160" align="right" style="margin: 5px; margin-bottom: 20px;" />

-- 🌱 I’m currently major in Data Science & Engineering in East China Normal University.
+You can’t connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future.
+You have to trust in something — your gut, destiny, life, karma, whatever.
+This approach has never let me down, and it has made all the difference in my life.

-- :pencil2: Ubuntu / Vim / tmux / Oh My Zsh / VS Code
+Major in Data Science & Engineering in East China Normal University.